Hexecoder/42/Piscine/C00 - C07 Piscine Projects/c00/README.md

 # C00
-An Introduction into C Programming.
+An Introduction into C Programming...

 These projects are made to help you familiarise with several core concepts: